Shipping Glossary

 USPS Media Mail is a low-cost shipping service exclusively for sending books, CDs, DVDs, vinyl records, printed music, and other qualifying educational media.
 It offers significantly reduced rates compared to other services but has slower delivery times of 2-8 business days.

 Media Mail was created to promote the distribution of educational materials by offering deeply discounted postage rates.
 A 5 lb package of books might cost $5-6 via Media Mail versus $10-15 via Ground Advantage.
-However, Media Mail has strict content restrictions -- it cannot contain advertising, non-educational computer media, or items that don't qualify as 'media.'
+However, Media Mail has strict content restrictions.
+It cannot contain advertising, non-educational computer media, or items that don't qualify as 'media.'
 USPS reserves the right to inspect Media Mail packages, and items shipped in violation of the rules may be returned or charged at the full rate.
 Media Mail also has the slowest delivery window of any USPS service, typically taking 2-8 business days but sometimes longer during peak seasons.
+With the late-December 2025 through January 2026 rate increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%), the gap between Media Mail and standard ground services widens even further, so the right classification matters more in 2026 than it did before.

 Example